tiaradwiputri/regressionmodels/quiz.md

 Based on the VIF value from previous section, try to answer following question.

-**Question 7 : From the multicolinearity test result, which interpretation is correct?**
+7. From the multicolinearity test result, which interpretation is correct?
 - [ ] inequality does not significantly affect crime_rate
 - [ ] unemploy_m39 has weak correlation with unemploy_m24
 - [ ] An increase of 1 value on mean_education causes the value of crime_rate to increase by 4.1